awsdocs/amazon-ec2-user-guide/doc_source/recycle-bin-perms.md

 + `rbin:UntagResource`
 + `rbin:ListTagsForResource`

-**Note**
-Console users additionally require the `tag:GetResources` permission\.
-The example policy below includes this permission\.
-If it is not needed, you can remove the permission from the policy\.
+To use the Recycle Bin console, IAM users need the `tag:GetResources` permission\.

 The following is an example IAM policy\.
+It includes the `tag:GetResources` permission for console users\.
+If the permission is not needed, you can remove it from the policy\.

 ```
 {